 When you buy a policy, you will get the policy document where all details are mentioned - inclusions, exclusions, copay clause, copay percentage, etc.

 As mentioned above, you need to consider your lifestyle, previous and current health condition, savings, probability of raising a claim, etc., before deciding.
-For example, if you follow a disciplinary and healthy lifestyle, you may consider buying a plan with a copay clause.
+For example, if you follow a disciplined and healthy lifestyle, you may consider buying a plan with a copay clause.
 This will also help you save on the premium amount.
-However, if you have financial resources, we recommend purchasing a plan without copay to avoid financial stress in the future.
+However, if you have financial resources, we recommend purchasing a plan without a copay to avoid financial stress in the future.

 Copay means you bear a certain portion of the admissible claim amount with your insurer.
 In case there is a copay clause, you are sharing this risk with your insurer.
 Hence, the premium is lower than compared to policies without a copay clause.